nicolasperuch/invoker/README.md

 # Invoker

-Invoker is a chatbot capable of create new files based on your base model.
+My goal with invoker is to create a chatbot capable of generate Jenkinsfile based on your Jenkinsfile base model, commit it to your project then deploy it without any concern!

-## How it works

-Every word starting with "$" invoker will change for another word of your choice.

-## Commands

-Once you connected invoker to slack you can use the following commands:

-`@invoker build model` - To create a new model based on the old one.